FARINA RESTORATION GROUP 2024 VOLUNTEER INFORMATION

 Projects and Maintenance – During each yearly work program there are regular maintenance tasks like checking and clearing walking trails, cleaning up and weeding the cemetery etc and there are scheduled construction projects like laying railway track, painting carriages, building signs etc; This is usually taken on by volunteers who wish to undertake construction or maintenance, where some tasks require previous experience (like carpentry and welding) and some simply require a desire to give it a go (like painting, weeding, mowing).

-The Farina Restoration Group uses a camp ground area which is not available to the public.
+The Farina Restoration Group uses a campground area which is not available to the public.
 As you enter through the gate to the public camping area, bear right and go through another gate to get to the volunteer camping area.
-There is a shower block (hot water), flushing toilets and limited laundry facilities.
-The capacity of the facilities is limited to about 40-50 persons and this governs the number of volunteers on site at any given time.
+There is a sign on the gate identifying the FRG Volunteer Campground.
+There is a shower block (hot water), septic toilets (flushing) and limited laundry facilities.
+The capacity of the facilities is limited to about 40-50 persons, and this governs the number of volunteers on site at any given time.

-A limited 240V power supply is available for caravans & campers, usually from 4pm to 8pm and mornings while bakery washing is being done.
+A limited 240V power supply is available for caravans & campers.
 It will not power electric stoves, ovens, micro-waves, hair dryers, kettles, toasters.
 Check the operation of your caravan fridge and make sure it is working efficiently on gas.
-You should expect to get about 10 – 12 days running of a stove top for cooking and gas fridge from a 9kg cylinder of gas.
+You should expect to get about 10 – 12 days running a stove top for cooking and gas fridge from a 9kg cylinder of gas.
 Gas resupply is available at the Leigh Creek South Motors on a cylinder exchange basis.

-Your personal clothes washing should be restricted and the camp washing machine may be available but only after the requirements of the bakery washing are completed.
+The FRG has a washing machine at the campground for the washing of linen from the Café and Bakery and it is not available for the use of Volunteers.
 Availability of water for any washing apart from bakery will be dependent on how much we have in the dam at the time.
 The amount of water available for clothes washing may vary during a work programme and between work programmes.
 The coordinators will provide advice at the time.
 The Leigh Creek Caravan Park has relatively new coin operated washing machines.
 The Caravan Park will also allow FRG volunteers to take water even though we are not staying at the Park.
 Speak to the manager first.
-Hand washing at the camp ground is available.
+Hand washing at the campground is available.